 Economic reforms and improved competitiveness have brought forth new, dynamic growth markets in many parts of Africa.
 African countries increasingly offer attractive prospects for companies and investors: a young population, growing availability of skilled labour, rising purchasing power, new markets, and integration into global value chains.

-With annual growth rates of seven percent and higher, countries like Ethiopia, Ghana, Senegal, and Côte d’Ivoire were among the world’s fastest growing economies before the severe economic disruptions caused by the Corona pandemic.
-Many African countries have good prospects to continue these trajectories, now that the pandemic is over.
+With annual growth rates of seven percent and higher, African countries are among the world’s fastest growing economies.
 However, Africa needs about 20 million jobs per year to provide its young population with prospects for the future.
 Under the Invest for Jobs brand, the German Federal Ministry for Economic Cooperation and Development (BMZ) has put together a package of measures to support German, European and African companies in investment activities that have a high impact on employment in Africa.
 The Special Initiative "Decent Work for a Just Transition" – the official title – offers comprehensive advice, contacts, and financial support to overcome investment barriers.

-The development objective is to work together with companies to create up to 100,000 good jobs and to improve working conditions and social protection in its eight African partner countries: Côte d’Ivoire, Egypt, Ethiopia, Ghana, Morocco, Rwanda, Senegal, and Tunisia.
-The Special Initiative is making a targeted contribution to shaping the socio-ecological transformation of the private sector in line with a just transition, and to creating more and better jobs for women.
+The development objective is to work together with applicants to create good jobs and to improve working conditions and social protection in its eight African partner countries: Côte d’Ivoire, Egypt, Ethiopia, Ghana, Morocco, Rwanda, Senegal and Tunisia.